Working Tax Credit: disability element

 You must also meet the required benefit conditions.
 This is assessed by the qualifying benefit test.

-If you satisfy the above rules for the Disability Element to be included in your Working Tax Credit an additional £3,000 will be included in your maximum tax credit award.
+If you satisfy the above rules for the Disability Element to be included in your Working Tax Credit an additional £3,685 (from April 2023) will be included in your maximum tax credit award.

 HM Revenue and Customs may ask you to nominate a professional involved in your care who can confirm how your disability affects you - for example, an occupational therapist, community or district nurse or doctor.